What We Do

 The first is by feeding the hungry.
-We generate about thousands of pounds of fresh produce each year for hunger relief ministries.
-Most of that goes to the Hilliard Summer Lunch Program, to the kitchens of Faith Mission, and to food panties supported by Mid-Ohio Foodbank.
+We generate about 12,000 pounds of fresh produce each year for hunger relief ministries.
+Most of that goes to the Hilliard Summer Lunch Program and to food panties supported by Mid-Ohio Foodbank.

 The second is by welcoming immigrants.
-We use the gardening and the food it generates to welcome folks from Iraq, Somalia, and other troubled regions.
-We do that by building friendships, enhancing English language skills, and learning about each others’ cultures as we garden together and teach each other different ways to cook the crops we grow.
-We also give a fair amount of our production to participants in SON Ministries' Family ESOL program.
+We use the gardening process and the food it generates to welcome folks from Iraq, Somalia, and other troubled regions.
+We do that by building friendships, enhancing English language skills, and learning about each others’ cultures as we garden together and share different ways to cook the crops we grow.
+We also give a lot of our production to participants in SON Ministries' Family ESOL program.

-Third we try to preserve God’s wonderful creation by diverting restaurant and yard waste from the waste stream into our compost bins.
-Over the last two seasons we have turned several hundred cubic yards of waste into compost to recharge our soil.
+The third is preserving God’s wonderful creation by diverting restaurant and yard waste from landfills into our compost bins.
+Over the last three seasons we have turned more than 1,000 cubic yards of waste into compost and mulch to recharge our soil.
 That is made possible by lots of compostable materials provided by Crimson Cup Coffee, Mission Coffee, Site Maintenance, our immediate neighbors, and by the 3,500+ members of Upper Arlington Lutheran Church (“UALC”).

 How We Do It

-We are an all volunteer operation.
+We are an all-volunteer operation.
 Most of our volunteers come from Cornerstone Christian Fellowship and UALC.
-We have core of group of about a dozen volunteers, supplemented by fluxuating numbers of other volunteers and immigrant friends.
-We have been blessed with high quality volunteers; three of our folks have won the “Community Gardener of the Year” from Franklin Park Conservatory’s Growing To Green program.
+We have core of group of about a dozen volunteers, supplemented by fluxuating numbers of other volunteers and our ESOL friends.
+We have been blessed with high quality volunteers; three of our folks have won the “Community Gardener of the Year” award from Franklin Park Conservatory’s Growing To Green program.

-We seek to maximize production because more production means less hunger and more welcoming for our immigrant friends.
-We therefore work from a common plan to get as as we can out of our space.
+We seek to maximize production because more production means less hunger and more welcoming for our ESOL friends.
+We therefore work from a common plan to get as we can from our space.
 We grow spring, summer, and fall crops.
 We also use companion planting and season extending techniques to enhance production.
 We became a completely organic operation during the 2014 growing season.